Abandoned / Lost and Found Property Procedures

-- University Surplus & Salvage will store and keep track of the Intangible Property turned over to them, for a period of sixty (60) days after which they shall dispose of the Intangible Property according to Utah State Code.
+- University Surplus & Salvage will dispose of the Intangible Property according to Utah State Code.

 - Notify immediately the University of Utah Police of illegal and or controlled substances turned into or found in Lost and Found.
 The police may give a police case number to the illegal and or controlled substances found.
 Keep the police case number to maintain the chain of custody of the lost and found property turned over to the police.

-- Hazardous Materials may be disposed immediately through Occupational and Environmental Health and Safety.
+- Hazardous Materials may be disposed immediately through the Office of Environmental Health and Safety.

 - Personal hygiene property not in a container, perishable property, food, drink and garbage need not be stored and may be discarded immediately.